Gualdjouma/Contact-form-with-HTML-CSS-PHP/README.md

-- 👋 Hi, I’m @Gualdjouma
+- 👋 Hi, I’m Idris
-- 👀 I’m interested in improving my web developevemt skill.s
+- 👀 I’m interested in web developevemt.
 - 🌱 I’m currently learning JavaScript.
-- 💞️ I’m looking to collaborate on .
+- 💞️ I’m looking to collaborate on new projects.
-- 📫 Say hi on Twitter @IdrisTrades
+- 📫 Twitter @IdrisTrades

 <!---
 Gualdjouma/Gualdjouma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.